 From 2017, we have been able to award over 150 scholarships to area LVN and RN students, building a solid base of healthcare providers in our own community.

-Our most recent efforts enabled the District to secure two additional anesthesia machines for its Surgery Center.
+Our efforts in 2021 enabled the District to secure two additional anesthesia machines for its Surgery Center.

 Ms. Patty Willis - President